Blueface: Personal life

-In December 2019, Blueface garnered backlash after he posted a video of himself standing on top of a black SUV and throwing cash into a crowd of people in Skid Row, a notoriously poverty-stricken area of Los Angeles.
-Although some saw it as a good gesture, it was criticized as "dehumanizing".
+He dated Chrisean Malone (Chrisean Rock) from 2020 to 2023, and in January 2023, Malone announced that she was pregnant with her first child by him.
+Their son Chrisean Jesus Malone Jr. was born on September 3, 2023.

-In June 2021, Blueface announced he had signed to fight for Bare Knuckle Fighting Championship.
-He made his debut in a special gloved match against Tiktoker Kane Trujillo on July 23, 2021, at BKFC 19.
-He won the amateur bout by unanimous decision.
+In December 2019, Porter garnered backlash after he posted a video of himself standing on top of a black SUV and throwing cash into a crowd of people in Skid Row, a notoriously poverty-stricken area of Los Angeles.
+Although some saw it as a good gesture, it was criticized as "dehumanizing."